AY2324S2-CS2113-W14-1/tp/docs/UserGuide.md

 A reminder that this user-defined exercise will only be saved to our database when you **safely exit** our application with the command `exit`.

+Additionally, you may use `newExercise` to override existing calories burnt data, by using the EXERCISE_NAME in the command.
+In short, `newExercise` will **override any past data** with the specified exercise name.

-Note: We are not responsible for whether the exercise name and its calories burnt are accurate.
+**Note**: We are not responsible for whether the exercise name and its calories burnt are accurate.
 Please verify your information before inputting.

 **Format**: `newExercise EXERCISE_NAME, CALORIES_BURNT_HIGH, CALORIES_BURNT_MEDIUM, CALORIES_BURNT_LOW`